-Childless widow's pension (national pension program): Paid to a childless, dependent widow aged 60 to 64 who was married to the deceased for at least 10 years provided the deceased was not an old-age pensioner at the time of death and had at least 25 years of contributions (including any periods exempt from contribution requirements such as low-income periods).
+Childless widow's pension (national pension program):

+Paid to a childless, dependent widow aged 60 to 64 and married to the deceased for at least 10 years.
+The deceased was not an old-age pensioner at the time of death and had at least 25 years of contributions (including any periods exempt from contribution requirements such as low-income periods).

-Death grant (national pension program): The deceased was not an old-age or disability pensioner at the time of death and had at least three years of contributions (including any periods exempt from contribution requirements such as low-income periods).
+Death grant (national pension program): The deceased did not meet the contribution requirements for an NP oldage or disability pension at the time of death and had at least three years of contributions (including any periods exempt from contribution requirements such as low-income periods).

-Employees' pension insurance: The deceased must have met one of the following conditions: received or was eligible for an old-age or disability (Group I or II) pension; or was insured with paid contributions during 66.7% of the period from age 20 to two months before the month of the death (including any periods exempt from contribution requirements such as low-income periods).
+Survivor pension (employees' pension insurance): The deceased received or was entitled to receive an EPI old-age or disability (Group I or II) pension; or had paid contributions during 66.7% of the period from age 20 to two months before the month of the death (including any periods exempt from contribution requirements such as low-income periods).

-Eligible survivors include a widow, a widower aged 55 or older at the time of the insured's death (benefits are paid from age 60), children or grandchildren up to the end of the fiscal year in which the child reaches age 18 (age 19 if disabled), and parents or grandparents older than age 55 at the time of the insured's death (benefits are paid from age 60), if they were financially dependent on the deceased at the time of death.
-The pension is paid to the first eligible survivor in the following order of priority: spouse, children, parents, grandparents, and grandchildren.
+Eligible survivors include a widow, a widower aged 55 or older at the time of the insured's death (from age 60 if he does not receive a pension in his own right under the national program), children or grandchildren up to the end of the fiscal year in which the child reaches age 18 (age 19 if disabled), and parents or grandparents older than age 55 at the time of the insured's death (benefits are paid from age 60), if they were financially dependent on the deceased at the time of death.
+The pension is paid to the first eligible survivor in the following order of priority: spouse, children, parents, grandchildren, and grandparents.